How To Teach Your Baby To Read

 What does any of this have to do with your baby being able to read?
 Have you noticed that there are many ways to say something?
 Let’s say for example that your baby is waking up, and you pick him up and say, “Good morning, baby!”
 That seems simple enough.
 BUT, you can put the emphasis on any one of those words and it would sound different each time.
 You can say, “GOOD morning, baby!” or “Good MORNING, baby!” or “Good morning, BABY!”
 Do you see what I mean?
 Each of those sounds different to a small baby.

-Now let's say for the purpose of this lesson that you show your baby the same phrase.
-Good morning baby.
+Now let’s say for the purpose of this lesson that you show your baby the same phrase.
+Good morning, baby.
 There are a few ways to change that.
-You can write it in all capital letters like this, "GOOD MORNING BABY", or like this, "good morning, baby".
+You can write it in all capital letters like this, “GOOD MORNING, BABY”, or like this, “good morning, baby”.
 Once we decide which one we will use we can move on.
 The second one is best, because we do not write in all capital letters.
 We simply capitalize the first word in a sentence.
-Would we show the baby that phrase in the print size we are reading in now?
-NO, NO, NO!!
+Would we show the baby that phrase in the print size you are reading in now?
+NO, NO, NO!
 But, why?
-Because we just said that your baby's visual pathway is still developing.
+Because we just said that your baby’s visual pathway is still developing.
 That is why we must make the print larger.
 And now we have just established our second fact.

 Yet we still haven’t answered “why” it is easier for your baby to learn to read than to speak.
 First of all, speaking is a motor skill that is not acquired until around the age of one.
 But, your baby IS able to see shapes and outlines at birth.
 Each day your baby’s visual pathway is growing and by three months of age, your baby’s vision is developed.

-How do we know they can read, since they can't speak?
+How do we know they can read, since they can’t speak?
 Are you speaking as you read these words?
-Most likely, no. That is not an efficient way to read.
+Most likely not.
+That is not an efficient way to read.

 There are several ways to determine that babies can read.
 First of all, you can see that they are looking at the print.
 You can see their eyes follow along.
 Some babies can demonstrate by pointing to a body part that is shown to them in written form.
 For example, show your baby the word nose, and they may touch their nose.
 Some babies, if given the choice of two words, will look at, point to or grab the correct word asked for.
 Let’s say you hold up two words, clap and hands.
 You ask your baby which word says clap and they look at it, lean towards it or grab it.
 These are all ways that your baby can demonstrate that they can read the words you have presented to them.